-Blackswan is leverage.
 There are three types:

-– positive leverage: normal leverage.
-It could be that your counterpart is only considering you as a provider for a service.
+- Positive leverage: normal leverage.
+It could be that your counterpart is considering only you as a provider for a service.
 That’s leverage you would want to know about.

-– negative leverage: based on threats.
+- Negative leverage: based on threats.
 Avoid it.

-– normative leverage: use their norms to advance your cause.
+- Normative leverage: use their norms to advance your cause.
 No one likes to look like a hypocrite.

 We trust people more when they are similar to us.
 Build rapport with mirroring.